 Double Boiler

-A double boiler is a contraption make up of two pans (or bowl) that fit together.
+A double boiler is a contraption made up of two pans (or bowl) that fit together.
 The bottom pan contains water that is heated to a boil.
 The heat from the boiling water warms the contents of the top pan.

 Since you don’t need that much oil for a massage, it may be a bit much to use a double boiler.
 Also keep in mind, that once you take the double boiler off the heat, the massage oil will start to cool.